kitnil/awesome/README.md

 ## Rust

+- [dose-response](https://github.com/tryjumping/dose-response) - Dose Response is a roguelike where you play an addict.
+Avoid the dangers threatening your mind and body while desperately looking for the next fix.
+- [colonize](https://github.com/indiv0/colonize) - A Dwarf Fortress/Rimworld-like game written in Rust
+- [rusted-ruins](https://github.com/garkimasera/rusted-ruins) - Extensible open world rogue like game with pixel art.
+Players can explore the wilderness and ruins.
+- [veloren](https://github.com/veloren/veloren) - [Mirror] An open world, open source voxel RPG inspired by Dwarf Fortress and Cube World
+- [sandspiel](https://github.com/MaxBittker/sandspiel) - Creative cellular automata browser game
+- [fcat](https://github.com/mre/fcat) - fcat (short for fastcat) - A 3x faster implementation of cat, using splice
 - [nix](https://github.com/nix-rust/nix) - Rust friendly bindings to *nix APIs
 - [LambdaCore](https://github.com/Pebaz/LambdaCore) - An interpreted language written in Rust inspired by the Lisp family of languages.
 - [spotify-tui](https://github.com/Rigellute/spotify-tui) - Spotify for the terminal written in Rust 🚀